tireddy2/pqc-cert-guidance/draft-reddy-pquip-pqc-signature-migration.md

-use cases, the break of a single component does not enable forgery of a composite signature but does enable "repudiation": multiple distinct composite signatures can exist for the same artifact, undermining the “one signature, one artifact” guarantee.
+use cases, the break of a single component does not enable forgery of a composite signature but does enable "repudiation": multiple distinct composite signatures can exist for the same artifact, undermining the "one signature, one artifact" guarantee.
 This creates ambiguity about which composite signature is authentic, complicating long-term non-repudiation guarantees.